hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The extra privacy gained from double-encrypting the message (as outlined in the second diagram above) to hide from the shared Domain Endpoint what seems to be a fairly limited amount of data (the `#key` fragment of the `to` field) seems onerous.
+The extra privacy gained from double-encrypting the message (as outlined in the second diagram above) to hide from the shared Domain Endpoint what seems to be a fairly limited amount of data (the `#keyname` fragment of the `to` field) seems onerous.
 A challenge will be to be able to explain to others implementing the protocol why this requirement is included.
 Only those that have a sufficient background in privacy are qualified to determine if the extra layer of encryption is necessary.
 For now we'll leave it in.

 # Rationale and alternatives
 [alternatives]: #alternatives

 A number of discussions were held about this HIPE.
 In those discussions, the rationale for the HIPE evolved into the text, and the alternatives were eliminated.
 See prior versions of the HIPE for details.

+A suggestion was made that the following optional parameters could be defined in the "routing/1.0/forward" message type:

+- **forward-after**: specify that the message should not be forwarded until the system clock shows a particular time, or until a particular interval has elapsed.
+This could be useful to defeat timing correlations.
+Particular agents might not support it.
+- **mix-config**: artificially introduce extra hops to obscure path (use a mix network like TOR)

+The optional parameters have been left off for now, but could be added in this HIPE or to a later version of the message type.

 # Prior art
 [prior-art]: #prior-art

 N/A

 # Unresolved questions
 [unresolved]: #unresolved-questions